-This is normally the best technique to use as it allows the fresco to take care of the natural breathing or sweating that a wall does as moisture moves to the surface.
+This is normally the best technique to use as it allows the cool to take care of the natural respiration or sweating that a wall does as moisture moves up to the surface.

-However, in The Last Supper, da Vinci decides to use oil paint since this material dries much slower, which allowed him to work on the image in a much slower and more detailed way.
+However, in The Last Supper, da Vinci chose to use oil paint as this material dries much slower, allowing him to work on the image in a much slower and more detailed manner.

-Leonardo knew that the natural moisture that seeps through most stone-walled buildings would have to be sealed if he used oil paints, or the moisture would eventually ruin his work.
+Leonardo knew that the natural moisture that permeates through most stone-walled buildings would have to be sealed if he used oil paints, or the moisture would end up ruining his work.

-So the artist added a double layer of plaster, putty and pitch to combat moisture deterioration.
+The artist then added a double layer of plaster, putty, and pitch to combat deterioration from moisture.

 Despite this, the artwork has had to be restored many times in its long history.

-As of today, very little remains of the initial top layer of the oil painting as a result of environmental and deliberate damage.
+To this day, very little of the initial top layer of the oil paint remains as a result of deliberate and environmental damage.

 #2 The Transfiguration - Raphael

-Originally the work of art was conceived to hang as the central altarpiece of Narbonne Cathedral in France and now hangs in the Pinacoteca Vaticana in Vatican City.
+The artwork was originally intended to hang as the central altarpiece of the Narbonne Cathedral in France and now hangs in the Vatican Pinacoteca in Vatican City.